Browser Cookies

 "What is Synchronized Skating?"

-Synchronized skating has grown in popularity around the world and Canada is considered a world-leader in this discipline.
-The London Skating Club has been a proud supporter of the discipline of synchronized skating in Canada, supporting synchronized skating teams at all levels in the club, and in our surrounding area since its early inception in the 1970’s.
-The City of London was host to the first and second Canadian Championships back in 1983 and 1984, respectively, where the club’s Senior team "The Supremes", took home back-to-back gold medals.
-Since then, we have a proud history of national medals in all different categories including Novice, Intermediate, Open and Adult.
+Synchronized skating has grown in popularity around the world, and Canada is considered a world leader in this discipline.
+The London Skating Club has been a proud supporter of synchronized skating in Canada, supporting teams at all levels in the club and in our surrounding area since its early inception in the 1970s.
+The City of London was host to the first and second Canadian Championships back in 1983 and 1984 respectively, where the club's Senior team "The Supremes" took home back-to-back gold medals.
+Since then, we have a proud history of national medals in all different categories including Novice, Intermediate, Open, and Adult.

-In 2000 the first ever World Synchronized Skating Championships were hosted in the United States.
-Canada’s Black Ice captured a silver medal at the inaugural event.
-In 2003, Skate Canada was proud to host the World Synchronized Skating Championships in Ottawa, Ontario.
-In 2009, Nexxice brought home Canada’s first gold medal in the discipline of Synchronized Skating from the ISU World Synchronized Skating Championships in Zagreb, Croatia.
-Since then, several World Championships have since been held here in Canada, in London and Hamilton, Ontario, where Canadian teams have taken home hardware.
+In 2000, the first ever World Synchronized Skating Championships were hosted in the United States.
+Canada has been a leading force in the sport from the very beginning, earning five world titles and 15 medals across 23 World Championships.
+Skate Canada In 2003, Skate Canada hosted the World Synchronized Skating Championships in Ottawa, Ontario.
+In 2009, at the ninth edition of the ISU World Synchronized Skating Championships, Nexxice made history by winning Canada's first world synchro title, which they reclaimed in 2015.
+Skate Canada The World Championships have since been held here in Canada on several occasions, including in London and Hamilton, Ontario, where Canadian teams have taken home hardware.